Employment Law / Practice / Employment Disability Law

 For example:

 The employer gets required to make reasonable accommodations for the employee with disabilities.
-California employers must provide “reasonable accommodations” for employees with disabilities or illness.
+California employers must provide “reasonable accommodations” for employees with disabilities or illnesses.
 Disability discrimination may occur if companies make only partial accommodations.

 Usually, they do this and then fire the employee.
 The person with a disability or illness can inform the supervisor for human resources.